Vishalpolicepatil/Report-Level-1/README.md

-# Task :1 Assembling a Drone using eCalc
+# Task :1 Basic UAV Assembly & Components Familiarization

 **Objective:**
 To write about different materials to assemble a drone with an empty weight of 800g.
 State the reasons behind material selection and endurance.
 Calculate the thrust, battery, ESC, and other materials needed for the drone.